-15. On 4 February 2015, the grounds of the Appealed Decision were communicated to the parties, determining, inter alia, the following:

-- "7.
-To start with, the Single Judge took note that on 1 August 2012 the [Coach] and [Al Ittihad] concluded the contract valid until 30 June 2014. - 8.
-Equally, the Single Judge noted that on 28 March 2013 the [Coach] and [Al Ittihad] concluded the agreement, under the terms of which [Al Ittihad] admitted having unilaterally terminated the contract on 25 February 2013 and confirmed owing to the [Coach] compensation for breach of contract for a total amount of USD 200,022 payable in two instalments. - 9.
-In this respect, the Single Judge focussed his attention to the content of the agreement and emphasised that [Al Ittihad] and the [Coach] contractually agreed [...] that the latter would receive from [Al Ittihad] an amount of USD 200,022 payable in two instalments. - 10.
-In continuation, the Single Judge pointed out that the [Coach] had originally lodged a complaint with FIFA against [Al Ittihad] on 2 October 20132 claiming the payment of the first two instalments agreed in the agreement.
-Moreover and since [Al Ittihad] allegedly did not comply with its contractual obligations, the Single Judge duly took note that the [Coach] had decided to amend his initial claim on 23 May 2014 requesting the payment of the total amount provided in the agreement, i.e. USD 200,022. - 11.
-In this context, the Single Judge deemed appropriate to reiterate that, during the investigation of the matter at stake, [Al Ittihad] did not provide with [sic] its position to the claim lodged against it and, therefore, it has to be assumed that it did not contest any of the allegations or documentary evidence provided by the [Coach]. - 12.
-In view of all the above, the Single Judge decided that, in accordance with the general principle of pada sunt servanda which in essence means that agreements must be respected by the parties in good faith, [Al Ittihad] must fulfil the obligation it voluntarily entered into with the [Coach] by means of the agreement signed between the parties, and therefore, [Al Ittihad] must pay to the [Coach] the compensation agreed upon in the agreement. - 13.
-In addition, the Single Judge took note that the [Coach] had requested interest over the outstanding amounts.
-In this regard, the Single Judge deemed appropriate to grant interest at a rate of 5% per annum over the first two instalments (i.e. USD 100,011) as from the date of the initial claim, i.e. from 2 October 2013, until the effective date of payment as well as at a rate of 5% per annum over the last two instalments (USD 100,011) from the date of the amended claim, i.e. from 23 May 2014, until the effective date of payment. - 14.
-In view of all the above-mentioned considerations, the Single Judge decided that the claim of the [Coach] is accepted and that [Al Ittihad] has to pay to the [Coach] the total amount of USD 200,022 as compensation, plus interest at a rate of 5% per annum over the amount of USD 100,011 as from 2 October 2013 until the effective date of payment as well as at a rate of 5% per annum over the amount of USD 100,011 as from 23 May 2014 until the effective date of payment".
+- On 4 February 2015, the grounds of the Appealed Decision were communicated to the parties, determining, inter alia, the following: - To start with, the Single Judge took note that on 1 August 2012 the [Coach] and [Al Ittihad] concluded the contract valid until 30 June 2014. - 8.
+Equally, the Single Judge noted that on 28 March 2013 the [Coach] and [Al Ittihad] concluded the agreement, under the terms of which [Al Ittihad] admitted having unilaterally terminated the contract on 25 February 2013 and confirmed owing to the [Coach] compensation for breach of contract for a total amount of USD 1,153,749 payable in four instalments. - 9.
+In this respect, the Single Judge focussed his attention to the content of the agreement and emphasised that [Al Ittihad] and the [Coach] contractually agreed [...] that the latter would receive from [Al Ittihad] an amount of USD 1,153,749 payable in four instalments. - In continuation, the Single Judge pointed out that the [Coach] had originally lodged a complaint with FIFA against [Al Ittihad] on 2 October 20132 claiming the payment of the first two instalments agreed in the agreement.
+Moreover and since [Al Ittihad] allegedly did not comply with its contractual obligations, the Single Judge duly took note that the [Coach] had decided to amend his initial claim on 23 May 2014 requesting the payment of the total amount provided in the agreement, i.e. USD 1,153,749. - In this context, the Single Judge deemed appropriate to reiterate that, during the investigation of the matter at stake, [Al Ittihad] did not provide with [sic] its position to the claim lodged against it and, therefore, it has to be assumed that it did not contest any of the allegations or documentary evidence provided by the [Coach]. - 12.
+In view of all the above, the Single Judge decided that, in accordance with the general principle of pada sunt servanda which in essence means that agreements must be respected by the parties in good faith, [Al Ittihad | must fulfil the obligation it voluntarily entered into with the [Coach] by means of the agreement signed between the parties, and therefore, [Al Ittihad] must pay to the [Coach] the compensation agreed upon in the agreement. - In addition, the Single Judge took note that the [Coach] had requested interest over the outstanding amounts.
+In this regard, the Single Judge deemed appropriate to grant interest at a rate of 5% per annum over the first two instalments (i.e. USD 576,875) as from the date of the initial claim, i.e. from 2 October 2013, until the effective date of payment as well as at a rate of 5% per annum over the last two instalments (USD 576,874) from the date of the amended claim, i.e. from 23 May 2014, until the effective date of payment.

-2 It appears from the case file of FIFA that the Coach filed his daim on 16 February 2013 and that this daim was received by FIFA on 24 February 2013.
+It appears from the case file of FIFA that the Coach filed his daim on 16 February 2013 and that this daim was received by FIFA on 24 February 2013.